By Morris Phillips

 The resurgent Ducks took full advantage, adding a second win over a Top 10 opponent in three days, after they outlasted No. 6 Arizona on Saturday.
 Connecticut was No. 9, but that number was a nod to them not losing–or winning–a game for weeks.

-During the game, Auriemma combined stoic with concern, and kept teaching.
+During the game, Auriemma combined stoicism with concern, and kept teaching.
 Timeouts were calm, and the slew of missed shots in the first half drew a poker face.
 Never let them see you sweat, and bring the humor post-game in support.

-“From a coaching standpoint, it’s been [subpar] coaching,” Auriemma said.
+“It’s been [subpar] coaching,” Auriemma said.
 “By far the worst it’s ever been and it shows up.
 It shows up. … I don’t know what language to speak to get my point across.
 My communication skills are not very good anymore.”

 “Our guard play is not good.
 Plain and simple.
 I guess that’s something that we’re not used to here in Connecticut.
 But right now our guard play is not good.
 And it’s been a real struggle to get some of these guys to understand how to take care of the ball, how to make better decisions.”